 Proof.
 Since a finite direct sum of strongly ss-injective modules is strongly ss-injective, so every finitely generated free right R-module is strongly ss-injective.
-But a direct summand of strongly ss-injective is strongly ss-injective.
-Therefore, every finitely generated projective is strongly ss-injective.
-The converse is clear. \Box
+But a direct summand of strongly ss-injective is strongly ss-injective is strongly ss-injective.
+The converse is clear.